Daedeross/MapToolDiceWidget/README.md

 This is where you can configure the widget's other buttons.
 So far only two are available: **Flat Modifier** and **Advantage**.
 For each of these you can toggel them on or off and chanage their label or icon.
 The label and icon properties behave exactly as they do for dice buttons.

+*Side note: these buttons could have been implemented as normal dice with special handling in the called macro, but developement was too far along to re-tool the macros by the time the `Args` column was added.
+Also needing a **Flat Modifier**, at least, is common enough in game systems that a simple checkbox to toggle it is simpler.*

 #### Advanced Settings

 Expanding this section will show additional options.
 These options (except for button size & radius) are likely to break things if you don't know what you are doing.